Anecoz/AneRend/README.md

 + Component based design using EnTT
 + Physics simulation using Jolt (WIP)
 + Simple terrain support, including material painting
++ Cinematic support, with keyframes for nodes (entities), camera, materials and more

 The repo also contains (currently unused) stubs of surfel-based global illumination techniques.